Skip to main content

 For example:

-• Spending Need (Retirement) pulls from the client's total annual spending in their Cashflow data
+• Spending Need (Retirement) pulls from the client's total household spending in their Cashflow data

 • Years Until Retirement (Retirement) calculates from the oldest adult's age, assuming retirement at 65

-• Monthly Expenses (Liquidity) pulls from the client's total annual spending divided by 12
+• Monthly Expenses (Liquidity) pulls from the client's total household spending divided by 12

 When a field is in derived mode, it updates automatically if you change the underlying data.
 If the auto-calculated value doesn't fit the client, click the toggle to switch to manual mode and type in your own number.
 You can always switch back to derived mode later.